reedhedges/AriaCoda/README.md

 * All header files have been moved into an `Aria` subdirectory.
 All header file `#include` directives must be updated.
 For example, use `#include "Aria/ArRobot.h"` instead of `#include "ArRobot.h"`.
 * ArNetworking is no longer included or installed with Aria
 * Some classes have been removed (if obsolete, or only neccesary for use with ArNetworking or used in non-open source products).
-Including the following:
+Code for these classes has been moved into the `attic` subdirectory of the git repository.
+Removed classes include the following:
   * ArSimpleConnector (use ArRobotConnector, ArLaserConnector, and other connector classes instead.)
   * ACTS related classes
   * ArAMPTU, ArP2Arm, ArIrrfDevice, ArTCM2, ArSonyPTZ and ArVersalogicIO have been removed.
   * ArMode and subclasses, and all keyboard handling code, generally only used by examples/demo.cpp, has just been moved into examples/demo.cpp.
   * ArNetServer
   * Support classes for ArNetworking (ArDrawingData etc.)
-Code for these classes has been moved into the `attic` subdirectory of the git repository.
+  * Others
+* Many small fixes and changes to improve optimization and conformance/correctness with newer C++ standards

 Several other changes are planned that will not be compatible with prior Aria releases, see [TODO.md](TODO.md).

-Over time, the library may be more consistently modernized to C++17 or later.
-This may require deprecating, removing or changing some interfaces.
-The biggest changes will likely be to replace Functors, ArTime, and threading and other OS portability wrappers with newer C++ standards, and possibly requiring use of smart pointers especially when objects or references are passed into or out of the ARIA API.
-See [TODO.md](TODO.md) for details.
+Over time, the library may be more consistently modernized to C++17 or later (unless significant rewriting of generally working and stable code would be required).
+This may require further deprecating, removing or changing some interfaces.
+The biggest changes will likely be to replace Functors, ArTime, and threading and other OS portability wrappers with newer C++ standards, and possibly requiring use of smart pointers especially when objects or references are passed into or out of the ARIA API, as well as more consistent use of e.g. `std::string` rather than `char *`, use of standard types rather than types defined by ARIA, etc.  See [TODO.md](TODO.md) for details.

 Building AriaCoda